RomanShtyk/books/team/software_engineering_at_google.md

 ### Part IX, Code review

-* Code review has many benefits, including ensuring code correctness, compre‐ hension, and consistency across a codebase.
+* Code review has many benefits, including ensuring code correctness, comprehension, and consistency across a codebase.
 * Always check your assumptions through someone else; optimize for the reader.
 * Provide the opportunity for critical feedback while remaining professional.